 MATLAB is made available to researchers under commercial licence agreements with individuals, research groups, departments, faculties or institutions.
 Whether you have access to MATLAB, which versions you have access to, and under what conditions, will vary depending on where you work or study.
 You will only be permitted to access and use any given version of MATLAB on any NeSI cluster if you have a valid licence to use that version of MATLAB at your place of work or study, and if the terms of your licence permit cluster use.
 If you have any questions regarding your eligibility to access MATLAB or any particular version of it, please contact our support desk.

 Some institutions only have a limited number of MATLAB licence tokens.
-To ensure that there are always enough of these tokens remaining for interactive work and for scheduled jobs to start sucessfully, we request that users from the following institutions inform Slurm of their jobs' licence requirements:
+To ensure that there are always enough of these tokens remaining for interactive work and for scheduled jobs to start sucessfully, we request that users from Massey University inform Slurm of their jobs' licence requirements:

 - Massey University: